lovelylain/hass_ingress/addons-for-docker-installation.md

 ### MQTT
 Edit `./docker-compose.yml`, create `./mosquitto/{mosquitto.conf,pw,acl}`, then run `docker-compose up -d`.

-Fellow https://github.com/iegomez/mosquitto-go-auth#files for how to create `pw` and `acl` file.
+Refer to https://github.com/iegomez/mosquitto-go-auth#files for how to create `pw` and `acl` file.<br>
+Refer to https://www.home-assistant.io/integrations/mqtt/ for how to configure MQTT in home-assistant.

 docker-compose.yml:
 ```yaml